 No. Districts will assign their resident students to schools first, including resident students transferring to a new school within their district.
 After that, districts will assign Open Enrollment students.
 However, even in your own district, some buildings or special academic programs could be closed to residents because of high demand or neighborhood overcrowding.

-Students are more likely to receive free transportation if they live more than a mile from the school and any of the following: Qualify for free or reduced-price lunch, attend or magnet school or focus school, or contribute to school socioeconomic diversity.
+Students are more likely to receive free transportation if they live more than a mile from the school, are applying to a district that shares a common border with your home district (see list of districts with common borders) and any of the following: qualify for free or reduced-price lunch, attend a magnet school or focus school, or contribute to school socioeconomic diversity.

 The districts will determine bus routes and stops after April 25.